Low-Rank Approximation and Completion of Positive Tensors: Numerical Example

-The versions of the nuclear norm estimators we use (\ref{eqn:snn}), (\ref{eqn:zmax}) are different from those in \cite{mu2014,zhang2014} because here we measure tensor entries with noise; the versions presented in \cite{mu2014,zhang2014} deal with the noiseless case.
+The versions of the nuclear norm estimators we use are different from those in \cite{mu2014,zhang2014} because here we measure tensor entries with noise; the versions presented in \cite{mu2014,zhang2014} deal with the noiseless case.
 Because we have noise, we instead minimize the deviation between measurements and estimates subject to a constraint that the nuclear norms are not large.
 This is a common formulation for the noisy case of sparse estimation problems (see for instance \cite{osborne2000,greenshtein2004,candes2010}).
-Also, we use a variant of the Maximum Nuclear Norm with simpler computation than \cite{zhang2014}, which converts (\ref{eqn:zmax}) into a smooth formulation that is amenable to specialized algorithm design.
+Also, we use a variant of the Maximum Nuclear Norm with simpler computation than \cite{zhang2014}, which converts the maximum into a smooth formulation that is amenable to specialized algorithm design.

 Numerical implementations of the five estimators have been made available\footnote{\url{http://ieor.berkeley.edu/~aaswani/plrt/}}.
 We implemented (i) our (Sparse) Partition Log-Linear method using the MATLAB toolbox for MOSEK \cite{mosek}, (ii) the Square and Maximum Nuclear Norm methods using the the CVX package \cite{grant08} for MATLAB, and (iii) the Alternating Least Squares method using MATLAB.
 Our implementation code is not optimized for speed, and we have not studied the choice of algorithms for solving the convex reformulation of our estimators.
-However, it is worth mentioning that our estimators compute quickly because there are no constraints on matrix positive semidefiniteness (unlike the methods using nuclear norm).
-We informally observed that our estimators computed faster than the nuclear norm estimators, but we do not include benchmarks because optimized implementation code for the nuclear norm estimators was not used.
+However, our estimators compute quickly because there are no constraints on matrix positive semidefiniteness (unlike the methods using nuclear norm).
+We observed that our estimators computed faster than the nuclear norm estimators, but we do not include benchmarks because optimized code was not used.

 The first numerical example consists of synthetic data generated from the tensor

 at two different noise levels, and we examine the estimation error as the amount of data increases for a fixed model.
 The random variable $(1+z)$ has gamma distribution with shape $k > 0$ and scale $\theta > 0$.
 A gamma distribution is used for the noise because it has support over $[0,\infty)$, and can be specified to ensure $\mathbb{E}(z) = 0$ as required by \textbf{A2}.
 Though the unbounded support technically violates the assumption in \textbf{A2} on the boundedness of the noise, this boundedness is not a crucial assumption and can be relaxed (as we discussed earlier).
 The numerical results support this conclusion.